dathere/datapump/README.md

 Options:
-  --inputdir PATH      The directory where the job files are located.  [default: ./input] --processeddir PATH  The directory where successfully processed job files are moved.  [default: ./processed] --problemsdir PATH   The directory where unsuccessful job files are moved.  [default: ./problems] --datecolumn TEXT    The name of the datetime column.  [default: DateTime] --dateformats TEXT   List of dateparser format strings to try one by one.
+  --inputdir PATH      The directory where the job files are located.  [default: ./input] --processeddir PATH  The directory where successfully processed inputfiles are moved.  [default: ./processed] --problemsdir PATH   The directory where unsuccessful inputfiles are moved.  [default: ./problems] --datecolumn TEXT    The name of the datetime column.  [default: DateTime] --dateformats TEXT   List of dateparser format strings to try one by one.
 See https://dateparser.readthedocs.io
                        [default: %y-%m-%d %H:%M:%S, %y/%m/%d %H:%M:%S, %Y-%m-%d %H:%M:%S, %Y/%m/%d %H:%M:%S]